harupu/logmon/README.md

 Actions
 ```

-<%%%%> is replaced with the line of message.
+<%%%%> is replaced with the line matched.

 ### Example
 ```